evervault/attestation-doc-validation/README.md

 - [attestation-doc-validation](./attestation-doc-validation/) contains a rust crate which implements the core logic required for attesting a Cage (validating certs, and attestation docs)
 - [node-attestation-bindings](./node-attestation-bindings/) contains an npm module which creates bindings for consuming the rust crate from node clients

+## Note: this is a beta release of this project

+This branch uses pure rust libraries for validating the attestation document.
+The support for the curves used for attestation document signatures is incomplete.

+** This crate can not validate Attestation Documents which use p521r1 **

 ## Getting Started

 To get up and running with this project you'll need `rust`, `node`, `clippy`, `rustfmt`, and `cargo-make` installed.